-Pullen Pullen Catchments Group, in collaboration with the Brisbane City Council, currently coordinates two local Bushcare groups to assist with the care of Council-controlled public land in the catchment.
-These operate in Anstead Bushland Reserve and Pullenvale Forest Park, with regular bushcare sessions from February to December.
+Pullen Pullen Catchments Group, in collaboration with the Brisbane City Council, currently coordinates three local Bushcare groups to assist with the care of Council-controlled public land in the catchments.
+These operate in Anstead Bushland Reserve, Pullenvale Forest Park and Woodward Place Park, with regular bushcare sessions throughout the year.

 Communications, Education and Data